SaraSaadoun/wall-clock/README.md

 # Wall-Clock
-Simulation for a wall clock
+Implementation of a wall clock using python (openGL, numpy, and datetime) with real time simulation of its hands' movement (hr, min, and sec)